 Volume rendering with semi-transparent regions in the volume cannot guarantee to provide bijective visualizations.
 The compositing of the semi-transparent colors introduces ambiguities.
 However, volume rendering does potentially convey more information about the data than pure iso-surface renderings.
-Because of the semi-transparency inner structures are unveiled and can be explored.
+Because of the semitransparency inner structures are unveiled and can be explored.
 The ambiguities introduced by the compositing function can be resolved if the used colors are chosen carefully.
 Animation or interactive exploration provides further help to resolve the ambiguities.
-The introduction of orthogonal styles gives a guideline for our approach not to violate the bijectivity of the visual mapping.
-However, our approach does not solve the problem of ambiguous volume renderings with semi-transparency.